Codasip/swerv-openocd/README.md

 ## Build process

+### Building on Linux

-If you wish to build OpenOCD from the source code, clone this repository including its submodules:
+Clone the contents of this repository, including its submodules:

 >$ git clone --recursive https://github.com/Codasip/swerv-openocd.git